Should I Accept My Insurance Company’s First Offer?

 Never sign an agreement or record a statement before obtaining legal advice.
 The fine print may involve all sorts of limitations the average person may not understand.
 However, when an accident victim has an attorney representing them, the insurance company realizes it will end up spending more money– if they are not negotiating in good faith.

 While recovering from an accident, no one wants to deal with insurance companies and their constant phone calls and letters.
 A lawyer takes care of that so the victim can focus on recuperation.
-At Douglas and London, we know how to negotiate with an insurance company, and how to calculate a fair settlement offer.
+At Douglas and London, our New York City personal injury lawyers know how to negotiate with an insurance company, and how to calculate a fair settlement offer.

 Wait to Heal Before Settling